pathanwaqar/AI-Powered-Provider-Onboarding-App-RnD/README.md

         string capacity_display
         string assignment_display
         string release_display
-        note "computed/cached for operator dashboard only — never written to directly, never used as an authorization source" }
+        string note "computed/cached for operator dashboard only — never written to directly, never used as an authorization source"
+    }
 ```